robcarver17/pysystemtrade/docs/production.md

 As I am super paranoid, I also like to output all my mongo_db data into .csv files, which I then regularly backup.
 This will allow a system recovery, should the mongo files be corrupted.

-This currently supports: FX, individual futures contract prices, multiple prices, adjusted prices, position data, historical trades, capital, contract meta-data, instrument data, optimal positions.
+This currently supports: FX, individual futures contract prices, multiple prices, adjusted prices, position data, historical trades, capital, contract meta-data, spread costs, optimal positions.
 Some other state information relating to the control of trading and processes is also stored in the database and this will be lost, however this can be recovered with a little work: roll status, trade limits, position limits, and overrides.
 Log data will also be lost; but archived [echo files](#echos-stdout-output) could be searched if necessary.

 Linux script: